Shutdown of ABS-CBN broadcasting: House of Representatives briefing on the ABS-CBN/TV5 deal and cancellation

+2025 franchise approval initiatives

+In January 2025, Albay Representative Joey Salceda filed House Bill 11252, the fifth bill that seeks to grant ABS-CBN's television and radio broadcasting franchise for another 25 years.
+On January 14, 2025, the bill has passed the first reading.
+However, on June 2025, ABS-CBN officially decided not to pursue a congressional franchise to return to traditional broadcasting, despite a potential Congress award of a franchise.
+Instead, ABS-CBN will focus on content creation, partnerships and global expansions.

-Reactions, impacts, effects, and aftermath
+Reactions and aftermath

-Prior to broadcast stoppage
+Prior to shutdown

 Before the expiration of the broadcast franchise, ABS-CBN talents and employees conducted weekly demonstrations in front of its headquarters in Quezon City as well as in its regional stations from January to February 2020.
-During these demonstrations, presidential daughter and incumbent Davao City mayor Sara Duterte-Carpio expressed support for the franchise renewal.
+During these demonstrations, presidential daughter and incumbent Davao City mayor Sara Duterte expressed support for the franchise renewal.

-After the broadcast stoppage
+After broadcast stoppage

-The NTC's cease and desist order on ABS-CBN was met by widespread criticism by the Kapisanan ng mga Brodkaster ng Pilipinas (KBP) (in which the network is one of its members), as well as various advocacy groups, business organizations, the local Catholic church, and even some members of the Congress.
+The NTC's cease and desist order on ABS-CBN was met by widespread criticism by the Kapisanan ng mga Brodkaster ng Pilipinas (KBP) (in which the network is one of its members), as well as various advocacy groups, business organizations, the Philippine Catholic church, and even some members of the Congress.
 Several journalists and celebrities from the network and its rival GMA Network expressed solidarity with ABS-CBN after it was ordered to cease its radio and TV broadcast.
 In addition, former president Benigno Aquino III criticized the shutdown of ABS-CBN, stating that Duterte and his administration made their own "unnecessary problem".
 The hashtag #NoToABSCBNShutDown topped the local and worldwide Twitter trending lists the same day.

 Within a day, numerous colleges and universities in the Philippines, including the UPLB College of Development Communication, Ateneo de Manila University and its Communication Department, the University of Santo Tomas, St. Scholastica's College and its Mass Communication Department, De La Salle University, and the UP Diliman College of Mass Communication released statements supporting the franchise renewal of ABS-CBN.

 The network's shutdown was noted to have placed the job security of 11,000 ABS-CBN employees in jeopardy during the COVID-19 pandemic, though the company assured them a stable salary, as well as a complete health and financial benefits for the next two months following the shutdown.
 In response, the government may give a 2-month aid to the employees of ABS-CBN.

 GMA Network's shares increased by 24% as the Philippine Stock Exchange voluntarily suspended ABS-CBN's trading.
 However, investors remained cautious about GMA's stock rally due to the effects of the shutdown on business confidence.

-Duterte denied involvement with the network's shutdown, despite earlier assertions that he would oppose franchise renewal.
+Duterte denied involvement with the network's shutdown, despite earlier assertions that he would oppose its franchise renewal.
 His spokesman, Harry Roque, also thanked the network for its assistance to the country during the COVID-19 pandemic.
 According to Roque, Duterte could not mark the bill renewing ABS-CBN's franchise as urgent as it would involve private interest and that Duterte would be neutral to the renewal.